AhsanNayaz/AhsanNayaz_DataEngineer/README.md

 # AhsanNayaz_DataEngineer

 This project was tasked by SteelEye, details of which can be found [here](https://github.com/steeleye/recruitment-ext/wiki/Python-Engineer-Assessment).
-This project is designed to download an XML file from a given link, parse through the XML data, find the first download link, donload the zip file, extract the xml form the zip file, parse it and convert it into a CSV file with specific headers.
+This project is designed to download an XML file from a given link, parse through the XML data, find the first download link, donload the zip file, extract the xml from the zip file, parse it and convert it into a CSV file with specific headers.
 The generated CSV file is then stored in an AWS S3 bucket.
 The project has also been implemented as a AWS Lambda function.

 ## Live